ohadwolfman/Networks_Final_Project/Readme.md

 <a name="Introduction"></a>
 ### 1. Introduction
 - In this project, we based on the paper ["Practical Traffic Analysis Attacks on Secure Messaging Applications"](https://www.ndss-symposium.org/wp-content/uploads/2020/02/24347-paper.pdf)
-- The paper claims that although instant message applications claim to be entirely secret, by simple statistics methods and filtering we can receive good information about the data that is transported.
+- The paper claims that although instant message applications claim to be entirely secret, by simple statistics methods and filtering we can receive good information one's affiliation with various WhatsApp group.
 - For each such group that is presented in the paper we plotted the inter-message delays and the message sizes, and we looked for unique characteristics for each group - messages, images, videos, files, and audio groups.
-- We considered 2 cases:
+- In order to deduce the groups one may take part in, we considered 2 cases:
 	- The attacked user is always active in (at most) a single IM group.
 	- The attacked user may be active in several IM groups simultaneously.
+- In the following sections, we elucidate our conceptual and computational methodologies.
+This is further exemplified in the Jupyter notebooks associated with this project.

 <a name="Running"></a>
 ### 2. Running instructions